Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Experimental Results

 \subsection{Comparison with the image charge detection}

-In order to understand the mechanism of the impedance changes caused by the Rydberg excitation of the electron system, it is important to estimate the population of the excited state of electrons for a given mm-wave power.
-For this purpose, we used the image-charge detection setup which measures a voltage signal $V_\textrm{i}$ proportional to the image current induced by the excited electrons at the center electrode of the top plate.
+In order to learn more about the mechanism of the reflection response caused by the Rydberg excitation of the electron system, we made comparison between the rf reflection response and the image-charge response using the method described in Section~\ref{sec:setup}.
+The image-charge detection measures a voltage signal $V_\textrm{im}$ proportional to the image current induced by the excited electrons at the center electrode of the top plate.
 For this experiment, the electrons were confined between the central electrodes of the top and bottom plates by applying a strong negative potential $V_\textrm{TM}=-60$~V to the middle electrode of the top plate.
-This situation corresponds to the electron density profile shown by the dotted line in Fig.~\ref{fig:3}.
-Fig.~\ref{fig:11} shows comparison between the demodulated reflection signal $V_x$ and the image-charge signal $V_\textrm{i}$ measured as a function of the mm-wave frequency $f_\textrm{mm}$ for three different values of the incident power controlled by the variable attenuator (-40, -50 and -60~dB).
-The reflection signal (a) is measured with the carrier frequency $f_\textrm{c}=108$~MHz and PM excitation at the modulation frequency $f_\textrm{m}=1$~kHz, while the image-charge signal (b) is measured with the PM excitation at the modulation frequency $f_\textrm{m}=1.20182$~MHz, as described in Sec.~\ref{sec:method}.
+Fig.~\ref{fig:7} shows comparison between the demodulated reflection signal $V_\textrm{s}$ and the image-charge signal $V_\textrm{im}$ measured as a function of the mm-wave frequency $\ommm$ for three different values of the incident power controlled by the variable attenuator (-40, -50 and -60~dB).
+The reflection signal (a) is measured with the carrier frequency $f_\textrm{c}=108$~MHz and PM excitation at the modulation frequency $\omm/(2\pi)=1$~kHz, while the image-charge signal (b) is measured with the PM excitation at the modulation frequency $\omm/(2\pi)=1.20182$~MHz, as described in Sec.~\ref{sec:setup}.
 The Rydberg resonance peak centered around 166.5~GHz is clearly observed in both cases.
 The peak amplitude decreases with decreasing mm-wave power, as expected.
 Surprisingly, the Rydberg resonance is still detected at the lowest power corresponding to -60~dB attenuation by the rf reflectometry method, while it is too small to be detected by the image-charge method.
 Also, the transition line shape is noticeably different for the two detection methods.
 The line shape obtained by the rf reflectometry method appears to be broader than the line shape of the same transition obtained using the image-charge method.
-This is an indication that the mechanism of the impedance change induced by the Rydberg excitation might be different from the mechanism underlying the image-charge detection.